YeeHo/Glutton/README.md

                 /usr/bin/python3.5 Glutton_R1.0.py

-        If you don't have pip installed, you will need to install pip as the following:
+        If you use the default python in Linux and don't have pip command, you will need to install pip as the following:

                 sudo apt install python3-pip (Ubuntu)